scottlafetra/ProjectHex/rules.md

 ##Win Condition

-If at any time a player has 4 or more glory, they win the game.
+If at any time a player has 4 or more prestige, they win the game.

 ##Turn

 1. Place all incoming troops on territories you control.
 2. Make as many attacks as you like.
-3. If you meet the requirement listed any mission cards in your Dossier, you gain the indicated amount of glory, discard the mission card and draw a new one and place it into your Dossier face up.
+3. If you meet the requirement listed any mission cards in your Dossier, you gain the indicated amount of prestige, discard the mission card and draw a new one and place it into your Dossier face up.
 If the mission deck is empty, shuffle the discard pile and place it face down as the mission deck, then draw.
 4. Put aside an amount of incoming troops equal to a half of the territories you control, to a minimum of 2.